Wansdyke

 Wansdyke (from Woden's Dyke) is a series of early medieval defensive linear earthworks in the West Country of England, consisting of a ditch and a running embankment from the ditch spoil, with the ditching facing north.

-There are two main parts: an eastern dyke which runs between Savernake Forest, West Woods and Morgan's Hill in Wiltshire, and a western dyke which runs from Monkton Combe to the ancient hill fort of Maes Knoll in historic Somerset.
-Between these two dykes there is a middle section formed by the remains of the London to Bath Roman road.
-There is also some evidence in charters that it extended west from Maes Knoll to the coast of the Severn Estuary but this is uncertain.
-It may possibly define a post-Roman boundary.
+There are two main parts: an eastern dyke that runs between Savernake Forest, West Woods and Morgan's Hill in Wiltshire, and a western dyke that runs from Monkton Combe to the ancient hill fort of Maes Knoll in historic Somerset.
+Between these two dykes, there is a middle section formed by the remains of the London-to-Bath Roman road.

 Usage

 Wansdyke consists of two sections, 14 and 19 km long with some gaps in between.
 East Wansdyke is an impressive linear earthwork, consisting of a ditch and bank running approximately east–west, between Savernake Forest and Morgan's Hill.
-West Wansdyke is also a linear earthwork, running from Monkton Combe south of Bath to Maes Knoll south of Bristol, but less impressive than its eastern counterpart.
+West Wansdyke is also a linear earthwork, running from Monkton Combe south of Bath to Maes Knoll south of Bristol, but less substantial than its eastern counterpart.
 The middle section, 22 km long, is sometimes referred to as 'Mid Wansdyke', but is formed by the remains of the London to Bath Roman road.
 It used to be thought that these sections were all part of one continuous undertaking, especially during the Middle Ages when the pagan name Wansdyke was applied to all three parts.
 However, this is not now considered to be certain.

 Defence of an unrecorded border

-Wansdyke may be compared to both Offa's Dyke (later, and forming a Mercian border with Wales) and Hadrian's Wall (earlier and forming a border between Britannia and Caledonia) among the largest defensive earthworks in the United Kingdom.
-Nennius, an 8th-century Welsh monk who had access to older chronicles since lost, describes these defences and their purpose, and links them to the legends of King Arthur.
+Among the largest defensive earthworks in the United Kingdom, Wansdyke may be compared to both Offa's Dyke (later, and forming a Mercian border with Wales) and Hadrian's Wall (earlier, and forming a border between Britannia and Caledonia).
+There is some evidence that Wansdyke extended west from Maes Knoll to the coast of the Severn Estuary, but this is uncertain.
+Nennius, an 8th-century Welsh monk who had access to older chronicles since lost, describes these western defences and their purpose, and links them to the legends of King Arthur.